-This page contains a chronology of key dates from the earliest history of the route between Honeybourne and Cheltenham, to the present day.
-The line had stations or halts at one time or another at Weston-sub-Edge, Willersey Halt, Broadway, Laverton Halt, Toddington, Hayles Abbey Halt, Winchcombe, Gretton Halt, Gotherington, Bishop's Cleeve, Cheltenham Racecourse, Cheltenham High Street Halt, Cheltenham Spa St. James and Cheltenham Malvern Road.
+This page contains a chronology of key dates from the earliest history of the route between Honeybourne and Cheltenham to the present day.
+The line had stations or halts at one time or another at Weston-sub-Edge (originally called Bretforton & Weston-sub-Edge until 1907), Willersey Halt, Broadway, Laverton Halt, Toddington, Hayles Abbey Halt, Winchcombe, Gretton Halt, Gotherington, Bishop's Cleeve, Cheltenham Racecourse, Cheltenham High Street Halt, Cheltenham Spa St. James and Cheltenham Malvern Road.

 Building the Line